EttusResearch/uhd/images/README.md

 ## Making image packages

-At any point in time, when the FPGA images change, you will need to create new FPGA images packages.
-Use the `package_images.py` script for that purpose.
+This functionality was moved to the FPGA repository in usrp3/tools/utils.

-## Create image tarballs for releases
+# Create image tarballs for releases

 If you're on a release tag and want to create images packages for uploading to github, run